Products in category “Arduino”

 The Arduino Due is the first Arduino with an ARM-based microcontroller.
 It is based on the Atmel SAM3X8E ARM Cortex-M3 CPU that enables a higher level of performance compared to Arduinos with 8-bit microcontrollers.
 The Arduino Due has 54 digital input/output pins (of which 12 can be used as PWM outputs), 12 analog inputs, 4 UARTs (hardware serial ports), a 84 MHz clock, a USB OTG capable connection, 2 DAC (digital to analog converters), 2 TWI, a power jack, an SPI header, a JTAG header, and reset and erase buttons.

 The SparkFun Inventor’s Kit has everything you need to construct a variety of circuits that will teach you how to use an Arduino-compatible RedBoard to read sensors, display information on an LCD, drive motors, and more.
 No previous programming or electronics experience is necessary, which makes this a great way for beginners to get started with embedded systems.
-The V3.1 version includes a RedBoard and detailed instructions for building 15 educational circuits with the kit components.
+Version 3.2 adds a new Simon Says circuit with all the LEDs and tactile buttons needed to complete it, and a new full-color guidebook.

 The SparkFun Starter Kit for RedBoard makes it easy to get started building entertaining and educational circuits with SparkFun’s RedBoard, an Arduino clone that is mostly compatible with the Uno R3.
 The kit includes a RedBoard along with various types of sensors and indicators to get you started in the wonderful world of embedded electronics.